RECORDING AVAILABLE: The Second

 Join us on Thursday, May 7, 2020 from 1:00PM – 3:45PM EST

 The Conference is now over.
-However, you can get the 4-hour recording of the first MSB Event now PLUS the 3-hour recording of this event (ie. both events) as Thinkific courses, plus the Resources page, for just $20: click here for access.
+However, you can get the 4-hour recording of the first MSB Event now as a Thinkific course, plus the Resources page, for Free: click here for access.